 SPEA-E 557 Conservation Biology (3 cr.)
-P: a 300 -level ecology course.
+P: a 300 level ecology course.
 Ecological principles associated with rare species and with biodiversity, laws and statutes used to conserve biodiversity, and land and species management practices.
-Our aim is to understand scientific and political complexities of conservation biology, and to study different methods used to conserve living resources and resolve conflicts associated with conservation.
+Our aim is to understand scientific and political complexities of conserve living resources and resolve conflicts associated with conservation.